 The exercise then turns to the analysis of DEM data for the San Marcos watershed studied in Exercise 2.
-DEM data from the National Elevation Dataset is obtained in geographic coordinates.
-To work with it in hydrology it needs to be projected to a coordinate system appropriate for the study area.
-The tool for projecting this raster DEM into an Albers Equal Area Conic projection is demonstrated drawing upon the knowledge learned in the lecture on Geodesy, Map Projections and Coordinate Systems.
+DEM data is obtained from the new ArcGIS.com elevation services.
+Although this data is already projected, it is projected again to be in the same coordinate system as the BaseData for the study watershed.
+This demonstrates use of the tool for raster projection drawing upon the knowledge learned in the lecture on Geodesy, Map Projections and Coordinate Systems.
 The exercise then shows how to symbolize explore and generate contour and hillshade images helpful in visualizing this DEM.

 In hydrology it is frequently necessary to obtain average properties of spatial fields over watersheds or subwatersheds.
-In this exercise we use subwatersheds draining to each of the eight USGS gauge monitoring points used in exercise 2.
+In this exercise we use subwatersheds draining to each of the six USGS gauge monitoring points used in exercise 2.
 Here a subwatershed is defined as the the area draining directly to a monitoring point without passing first through another monitoring point.
 You will learn in exercise 4 how to derive the subwatersheds feature class used here.
 Average elevation for each subwatershed is computed using the zonal statistics function in ArcGIS demonstrating the derivation of summary information for subwatersheds from a spatial field.
 The results are then linked to the subwatershed attribute table using a database join.
 This is an important database concept whereby a key field in one table is matched with the key field in another table to associate the information across the two tables.
 Join functionality brings some of the power of relational databases into GIS and is an important concept to understand.
 The joined table is then exported as a single table into a file (in dbf format) that can be read by Excel for further analysis and tidying up of the results to present a table giving average elevation for each subwatershed.